- Ph.D., Duke University

 Origins of Vision and Light Interaction Genes

-Eyes and vision are often considered mind-bogglingly complex, begging the question of how evolution could have produced them.
-We are addressing this question by examining the components of eyes and vision in a phylogenetic context, to trace those components to their very origins.
-This has led to behavioral studies in Cnidaria and a chytrid fungus.
+Eyes and vision are often considered outlandishly complex, begging the question of how evolution could have produced them.
+We are addressing this question by examining the components of eyes and vision in a phylogenetic context, to trace those components to their very origins, perhaps as induced and evolved responses to photo-oxidative stress.

 Evolution of Arthropod Eyes